heliomass/MrScratch/README.md

 If you want to use the path to your scratch directory in your own scripts or aliases, it's kept in `$SCRATCH_DIR`.

 If you want to change your settings, you can just run `mr_scratch setup` again.

+If the crontab produces an error, you can see what the error was by inspecting `cron_error.log` in your scratch directory.